cube-soft/cube.pdf/Readme.md

 ### Cube.Pdf and related libraries

-You can install Cube.Pdf libraries from the Install-Package command or NuGet packages UI on Visual Studio.
+You can install Cube.Pdf libraries through the NuGet package commands or UI on Visual Studio.
-The Libraries provide functionality to treat third-party libraries as the same interface (except for the Cube.Pdf.Ghostscript).
+The Libraries provide the functionality to treat third-party libraries as the same interface (except for the Cube.Pdf.Ghostscript).
 Basic interfaces of the Cube.Pdf are as follows:

 * [IDocumentReader](https://github.com/cube-soft/Cube.Pdf/blob/master/Libraries/Core/Sources/IDocumentReader.cs)